-I recently offered a survey to my RVing buddies and one question was whether they used solar energy when RVing.
+I have asked many RVers whether they used solar energy when RVing.
 The answer surprised me because 71 per cent said they never use it and I have to wonder why.
 Maybe, like me, they did not completely understand how it works and what it entails.
 So, I looked for a very easy way of explaining what solar energy is and how it applies to providing electricity in your RV.

 Using solar energy to make the lights come on